Bradleys Head walking track Sydney Harbour National Park foreshore

 This trail caters for everyone with wheelchair access from the Berry, Jamieson, Middle Creek and Bilarong car parks, and toilets at several locations.
 Pack a picnic to have at one of the many BBQ and picnic areas, otherwise pull up a chair at a cafe found on the route.

-The return walk starts at Wentworth Falls picnic area and takes you to a popular waterfall of the region, the Wentworth Falls waterfall.
+This return walk starts at the Wentworth Falls picnic area and takes you to one of the most popular waterfalls in the region: Wentworth Falls.
 There are a few vantage points to view the magnificence of Wentworth Falls but the best on this track is Fletcher’s lookout.

 This moderate bushwalk is perfect if you plan on visiting other sights in the Blue Mountains.
 In that case, check out nearby Wentworth Falls village, one of the most beautiful towns in the area.
-Take a few more steps down and check out where Jamison Creek cascades into a shallow pool.
+Take a few more steps down (on the Charles Darwin Walk) and check out where Jamison Creek cascades into a shallow pool.

 Located in Ku-ring-gai Chase National Park, this trail runs through breathtaking bushland to America Bay.
 Start from West Head Road in the West Head and Basin precincts of Ku-ring-gai Chase National Park where parking is available.

-The end destination offers wonderful views across Cowan Waters and a picturesque ocean waterfall.
-In spring you’ll see an abundance of wildflowers, and in winter, whales that migrate up the coastline.
+The end destination offers wonderful views across Cowan Waters and a picturesque waterfall.
+In spring you’ll see an abundance of wildflowers.
 No matter what the season, pack a picnic rug for a perfect off-the-beaten-track picnic spot.

 For a relaxing bushwalk, head to Rigby Hill in the Blue Mountains National Park.
 It’s a return walk from Pierces Pass with a gentle hill climb to spectacular views of Perrys Lookdown, and across the Grose Wilderness and Grose River.